calimiro-ai/calitracker/README.md

-# SmartMirror - Real-time Exercise Detection
+# Calimiro AI - Real-time Exercise Detection

 A computer vision system for real-time exercise classification and repetition counting using MediaPipe pose detection and deep learning models.